Arista

 4. Tweak energy-guzzling vending machines

-Furthermore, the utility company found occupancy sensors, which cut power to vending machines after the room was empty for 15 minutes, resulted in a 24 to 76-percent depending on usage patterns.
+Occupancy sensors, which cut power to vending machines after the room is empty for 15 minutes, can reduce the cost by 24 to 76-percent depending on usage patterns.

 Your employees can be a great asset in effectuating ways to save energy.
 Conduct energy conservation training.
 Shutting off lights and computers when departing translates into significant energy and money savings.